BirkhoffLee/CommitMono-Customized-NF/README.md

 that has cv02 and cv11 set to ALT, and patched by [font-patcher](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-patcher) of Nerd Font.

+* cv02: Alt. g
+* cv11: Alt.
+1

 An example usage of the font in conjunction with Nix [home-manager](https://github.com/nix-community/home-manager) can be found [here](https://github.com/BirkhoffLee/dotfiles/blob/05823e24a46b9405686e412074fd7c2de28c2412/hosts/AlexMBP/home/packages/commitmono-nerd-font.nix).

+Side note: as of Ghostty 1.2.0, [there is now no reason to use patched fonts in Ghostty](https://ghostty.org/docs/install/release-notes/1-2-0#built-in-nerd-font-improvement).

 ## custom-settings.json